dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

     - *username*, *password*: defines credentials for connecting to array.
     - *skipCertificateValidation*: defines if we should use insecure connection or not.
     - *isDefault*: defines if we should treat the current array as a default.
-    - *blockProtocol*: defines what SCSI transport protocol we should use (FC, ISCSI, None, or auto).
+    - *blockProtocol*: defines what SCSI transport protocol we should use (FC, ISCSI, NVMETCP, None, or auto).
     - *nasName*: defines what NAS should be used for NFS volumes.

     Add more blocks similar to above for each PowerStore array if necessary.